elchericito/redfast-docs/docs/1-CLICK INTEGRATIONS/support/amplitude.md

 | variation\_id    | A unique identifier of a prompt variation running within an experiment                                   |
 | variation\_name  | The name of the prompt variation running within an experiment                                            |
 | survey\_value    | A survey option value that has been selected and submitted (exists only if survey defined within prompt) |

+## Data Sync

+Depending on use case, Event as well as User data may be synced via one of the following methods.
+We recommend discussing with your Customer Success Integration Specialist to determine the best integration method.

+### CSV Export

+One-off report exports can be downloaded from Amplitude and uploaded to Pulse.
+Please ensure that the User ID is the first column of the CSV export.

+### Webhook